gkorpal/learning-C/README.md

 $ gcc -std=c99 -Wall -o file file.c
 `````

-The textbooks (click on the images to visit their websites):
+The reference texts (click on the images to visit their websites):

 <p>
 <center>